The summer we lived in a travel trailer between homes was memorable.

-We had to spend a week at the Summit At Snoqualmie Motel for awhile just to get out of the national forest for the prescribed time before we could go back.
-It cost us an arm and a leg but it was nice to be able to shower easily and be more comfortable.
+One day the sheriff told us to move so we had to spend a week at a hotel at the pass to burn up the prescribed amount of time before we could go back.
+It cost us an arm and a leg but it was nice to be able to shower and the beds were comfortable.

-Tinkham was a breath of fresh air in that the hosts were super friendly and didn’t administer the camp like a internment facility.
-It was located about halfway between North Bend and the pass.
-As we were still “living” and working near our old home, we could still commute back and forth to Snoqualmie with relative ease.
-A quick drive up the forest service road to the freeway entrance and we could blast down I-90 in about twenty minutes.
-It was a beautiful commute.
+Tinkham was a breath of fresh air.
+The hosts were super friendly and didn’t run the place an internment facility.
+It was located halfway between North Bend and the pass.
+As we were still living and working near our old home, we could commute back and forth to Snoqualmie with relative ease.
+It was a beautiful drive.

-We found an open spot on the river side of the campground with our own semi private trail to the river.
-I can’t remember if it was the north fork of the Snoqualmie or another river.
-Denny Creek fed into it just a mile or two up the road and was known for having gold.
+Our spot was on the river side of the campground with our own semi-private trail to the river.
+Denny Creek fed into it a mile or two up the road and was known for having gold.

 Working on “my” trail became one of my favorite pastimes.
-It became somewhat symbolic to me.
-It was a contribution of sorts to those that would follow; an easier way to the water other than the ankle twisting journey one would normally have to take.
-It was an invitation of sorts to come and enjoy.
-It was a testament to the small dedication of one person to create something ordered out of chaotic jumble of stones lining the river.
-I hoped it would be enjoyed for months, maybe years ahead.
-I hoped other people would help to maintain it.
-I would like to go back and see if it’s still there.
+It was symbolic to me.
+The flattened walkway that threaded its way to the water might save someone a broken ankle and was an invitation to enjoy the river.
+I hoped people would use it for months – maybe years ahead.
+I wondered if others would help to maintain it.
+I’d like to go back someday and see if it’s still there.

-The great solar eclipse happened while we were there.
-When the event happened, the shadows deepened in a surreal fashion.
-The light dimmed, and we headed to the beach, me with my camera, my husband with three pairs of sunglasses, to view what we could of the show.
+The great solar eclipse happened while we were at Tinkham.
+When the sun fell into darkness, the shadows on the ground deepened in a surreal fashion.
+The light dimmed, and we headed to the beach.
+I took my camera and my husband brought three pairs of sunglasses to watch.
+I teased him about it.

-We went prospecting up at Denny Creek but had the usual bad luck in finding any gold.
-With the weeks I spent prospecting there, I realized just how difficult gold really is to find.
-Being so heavy, it sinks down to the bottom of the gravel and sand and you have to be experienced and have the right equipment in order to recover anything.
-Lessons learned though.
-Sometimes it’s learning how not to do something that teaches you how to do something.
-The process of elimination.
+We went prospecting at Denny Creek but had the usual bad luck in finding any gold.
+By that time, I was beginning to realize gold is heavy.
+It sinks to the bottom of the gravel and sand till it hits either bedrock or clay.
+You have to have the right equipment and experience to know how to get to it.
+Lesson learned.

-We found the property we were looking for and the negotiations finally went through in the last couple of weeks of September 2017.
-Winter was approaching and we now had somewhere to go.
-Somewhere to call home.
+In mid-September, we closed on our property.
+Winter was approaching and we now had somewhere to go – somewhere to call home.
 It was time to go.

-We pulled onto I-90 knowing western Washington was now behind us, most likely for the remainder of our lives but a new adventure awaited us ahead.
+We pulled onto I-90 knowing western Washington was now a part of our pasts, most likely for the remainder of our lives – but a new adventure awaited us ahead.